-Dealing with Employment Gaps in Resumes
+Dealing with Employment Gaps in Résumés

 Most Canadians will run into a time during their career where they may not be working.
 In many cases, there is reasonable justification for the hiatus.
 A person may need time off for a personal reason such as caring for an ailing parent, child rearing, or dealing with an illness.
-An individual may leave a position for a constructive reason such as upgrading skills, furthering educational credentials, career development, or performing volunteer work.
+An individual may leave a position for a constructive reason such as upgrading skills, furthering educational credentials, pursuing career development, or performing volunteer work.
 Or, a company downsizing or bankruptcy may require an employee to be let go.

-Recruiters generally prefer a reverse chronological resume format.
+Recruiters generally prefer a reverse chronological résumé format.
 This structure helps them to determine how a candidate performed in each position by looking under the appropriate job title.
 However, the ordering of positions creates a visual emphasis on start and end dates.
 Any employment gaps will be easily discerned by the reader.

-Beef up the resume profile with strong attributes and personal career successes
+Beef up the résumé profile with strong attributes and personal career successes

-The top third of the resume can help mitigate an employment gap.
+The top third of the résumé can help mitigate an employment gap.
 Paint a strong picture of the specific value offered to the employer by capturing important elements from the past.
 Avoid rehashing typical profile wording such as “results-oriented professional.”
-Instead, lead with a powerful statement that clarifies the target position and captures some historical experience “Administrative Assistant offers data entry expertise and practical experience preparing detailed management reports.”
+Instead, lead with a powerful statement that clarifies the target position and captures some historical experience; “Administrative Assistant offers data entry expertise and practical experience preparing detailed management reports.”

-List meaningful competencies upfront
+List meaningful competencies up front

-Dedicate a section of the resume to competencies that are required by the employer.
+Dedicate a section of the résumé to competencies that are required by the employer.
 An inventory of skills can help readers learn about the candidate’s assets before they notice an employment gap.

-Front-load the resume with accomplishments
+Front-load the résumé with accomplishments

-If there are many meaningful accomplishments in the distant past, then list them in a series of bullet points before getting into the career chronology.
+If there are many meaningful accomplishments in the candidate’s past, then list them in a series of bullet points before getting into the career chronology.
 This will ensure that they show up on the first page without harming the reverse chronological format that recruiters prefer.

 Don’t eliminate the reverse chronological piece

-Employers are likely to immediately disqualify any applicant who does not include a listing of work history in the resume.
+Employers are likely to immediately disqualify any applicant who does not include a listing of work history in the résumé.
 A reverse chronological piece will assuage recruiters.
 Separate each set of dates by including company information, responsibilities, and a few additional accomplishments under the respective job titles.

-Take an authentic approach with integrity
+Take an authentic approach to ensure integrity

-Use strategic positioning to deemphasize the gap
+Use strategic positioning to de-emphasize the gap

 If the employment gap occurs in the distant past, consider eliminating all positions that occurred prior to the gap.
-If this is not possible because prior positions are relevant to the targeted role, beef up the more recent position with strong accomplishments that are connected to the target.
-By including a good chunk of valuable information in the most recent section, the career gap will be organically pushed down further in the resume.
+If this is not possible because prior positions are relevant to the targeted role, beef up the more recent positions with strong accomplishments that are connected to the target.
+By including a good chunk of valuable information in the most recent section, the career gap will be organically pushed down further in the résumé.

 Use strategic content to deemphasize the gap

 It is best never to leave a “gaping hole” in the career chronology.
-But, before taking action to explain or fill an employment gap, thoroughly review the resume to determine if the gap is a potential disqualifying factor.
+But, before taking action to explain or fill an employment gap, thoroughly review the résumé to determine if the gap is a potential disqualifying factor.

-There is nothing wrong with discussing any formal academic studies and/or informal learning that took place during the period of absence directly in the career chronology.
-For example, if the candidate went back to school during a hiatus, then include the name of the academic institution, program, and associated dates where the gap would have occurred.
-Under that section add one line that says something like this: “Upgraded professional development and attained current skills credentials.”
+There is nothing wrong with including formal academic studies and/or informal learning in the career chronology if it took place during the period of absence.
+For example, if the candidate went back to school during a hiatus from work, then include the name of the academic institution, program, and associated dates in the spot where the gap occurs.
+Under that section, add one line that says something like “Upgraded professional development and attained current skills credentials.”
 Fill the gap further by listing any credentials, certificates, or diplomas that were attained.

 University of Toronto, Masters of Business Administration (MBA), 2011-2013